Advanced Training Overview

 Presented in video format, this self-paced online training can be completed anywhere when you have time to train.

 Methods & Materials

 Various teaching methods will be utilized consistent with the various levels of complexity of the stated learning objectives in order to assure their attainment at course completion.
 Teaching methods include lecture/discussion and instructor demonstration followed by laboratory practice.
 During laboratory practice sessions, small ratios of instructor-to-participants are available so that participants can receive ample instructor feedback as they practice.
 Teaching materials used include the PowerPoint presentation, prepared case analyses, and the Participant Packet including its handouts.

-Advanced Training participants must hold a valid clinical license and must have successfully completed M1-Basic Training.
+Advanced Training participants must hold a valid clinical license and must have successfully completed Essential Training.
 It is also recommended that participants currently be utilizing advanced orthopedic and functional testing in their clinical practices.
 A working knowledge of functional anatomy, human movement analysis, and the principles of regional interdependence, as they apply to injury recognition and treatment, are recommended.
 A review of the anatomical structures of the spine, and upper and lower extremities is most appropriate prior to attending the course.

 Most of the training is in a lab setting with hands-on instrument instruction, so proper dress is required.
 Proper clothing includes loose-fitting athletic shorts (not spandex).
 For women, a top that can expose the scapula such as a racerback sports bra, low-cut tank top, or cami will allow your lab partners proper access to the body regions that we will treat.
 To prevent any potential emollient exposure to your clothing, it is optional to bring a towel for draping.